Nathan Healy

 Manchester Electricity Prices

-New Hampshire electricity rates jumped from 19.9 cents per kWh in 2021 to 28.2 cents in 2023, significantly outpacing national averages.
+New Hampshire electricity rates jumped from 19.9 cents per kWh in 2021 to a peak of 28.2 cents in 2023—a 42% increase in just two years.
+While rates eased to 23.3 cents in 2024, they remain significantly above the national average of 16.5 cents.

 Price of Energy: New Hampshire vs National Average